Mexico City Metro Line 12: Expansion

 In 2017, an expansion for Line 12 was announced.
 Construction started on 29 November 2017.
 The extension was expected to be completed by 2020, but works were delayed, thus, being projected to open by 2021.

 This project will extend the line from Mixcoac to Observatorio, where it will connect with Line 1 and it will have three new stations and a length of 3.5 km.
 The two new stations are Valentín Campa and Álvaro Obregón, both situated in the Álvaro Obregón borough.
 The totality of the extension is being constructed underground and is expected to open in December 2023.

 The original 1985 and 1996 plans for Line 12 considered the line going westward from Mixcoac with two new stations, as in the undergoing expansion.
 Nevertheless, the connection with Line 1 at Observatorio was not planned in the projects.

 2021 overpass collapse

 On 3 May 2021, a section of an overpass collapsed at the Olivos station, resulting in 26 deaths and 79 injuries.

+2023 partial reopening of elevated section

+On 15 July 2023, the stretch between Periférico Oriente and Culhuacán reopened.